-Upon completing the DIR registration and account setup requirements, the next step is the setup of the TRIAD Site Server software.
-TRIAD enables the collection, de-identification, and transmission of data securely from CT scanners and fluoroscopes at one or more facilities to the DIR database.
-A single TRIAD Site Server can support all facilities within an NRDR Corporate Account.
+Upon completing the DIR registration and account setup requirements, the next step is the installation of ACR Connect, a software system designed to process data for use in ACR-sponsored programs through a common platform.
+DIR Link is one of the applications of ACR Connect and enables the collection, de-identification, and transmission of data securely from CT scanners and fluoroscopes at one or more facilities to the DIR database.
+DIR Link can support all facilities within an NRDR Corporate Account.

-View the DIR Data Collection and Submission Using TRIAD articles for basic information and the TRIAD installation website for technical instructions.
+View the DIR Link Knowledge Base articles for basic information and technical instructions.